 Paraguay: It is sad that very few travelers ever make it to Paraguay.
 This is one hidden gem waiting to be explored by the hardcore explorers.
 People are supremely friendly and highly curious about the world.
 Attractions rarely see tourists, and the landscape is romantic.
 Time is well spent sipping terere with locals.

 Uruguay: Another country that people often overlook.
 I enjoyed the slow pace of life in Uruguay and the relaxed attitude of locals.
 I camped at a beach near the illegal hippie beach town of Cabo Polonia.
 It is a great place to meet some revolutionary minds in Cabo Polonia.

 Argentina: Ah!
 Messi, Maradona, Mate, Tango, Fernet, and mile after endless mile of Patagonia.
 What is there to not like about Argentina.
 I hitchhiked 2000+ miles in Argentina.
 People were amiable and intelligent.
 They educated me about the local landscape, economy, and culture.
 Even took me to their houses.
 And, the beauty of Patagonia is serene & pristine.

 Chile: Chilean charm and hospitality is as good as Argentinean.
-I enjoyed Carretera Austral.
-It has to be one of the best road-trip destination in South America.
+I enjoyed the Carretera Austral.
+It has to be one of the best road-trip destinations in South America.
 I sold sandwiches in Santiago de Chile to earn some money.
-That was a great experience as well.
+That was a great experience, as well.

 Mexico: The people of Mexico will win you over no matter what.
 I enjoyed spending time with the locals, visiting Mayan ruins, eating spicy vegetarian food, drinking tequila, and those blue waters.
 And, Chichen Itza, probably the least known wonder of the world is in Mexico.